 - Explore magnifying glasses!
 Provide several different objects children can study with all kinds of magnifying glasses.

 Use the word flashcards to spark a conversation with your group or in your reading and writing area.
 They may also be used to identify your thematic bins.
-(Open word flashcards-Detectives) handprint, stamp pad, magnifying glass, hat, prison, binoculars, badge, pencil, notebook, trench coat, handcuffs, spy
+(Open word flashcards-Detectives) (Open giant word flashcards-Detectives) fingerprint, stamp pad, magnifying glass, hat, prison, binoculars, badge, pencil, notebook, trench coat, handcuffs, spy

 PHYSICAL ACTIVITY AND MOTOR SKILLS